Best Heated Socks for Neuropathy in 2026 (Tested & Safe)

 The main differences between these two types of socks are the heat source, power source, heating time, temperature control, mobility, safety, maintenance, and cost.

 Infrared socks are slightly better than regular thick warming socks and are perfect for ski trips or working outside in the cold weather.
-They can be used just like regular socks all day long.

 However:

-They cannot raise your feet’ temperature enough to significantly boost blood circulation, reduce inflammation, and promote oxygen delivery and pain relieving components to your feet.
+They cannot raise your feet’ temperature enough to significantly boost blood circulation, reduce inflammation, and promote oxygen delivery and pain-relieving components to your feet.

 The best electric socks can reach up to 150 degrees Fahrenheit and are timer-controlled, so you can decide how long you want your thermal foot therapy treatment to last (but you’ll have to remember to charge them 😉)

-For example, the Velazzio Heated Socks offer 3 heat settings, reach up to 150 F, come with a separate Bluetooth controller, and the batteries are ergonomically curved to fit your leg so they don’t bother you.
+For example, the Velazzio Heated Socks offer 3 heat settings, reach up to 150°F, come with a separate Bluetooth controller, and the batteries are ergonomically curved to fit your leg so they don’t bother you.

 On the other hand, electric socks need to be handled with more care – you can’t just toss them in the washing machine when you’re done.